jibrelnetwork/ethereum-qr-code/README.md

 ### Parameters of QR code generation

-Parameters are passed vie one configutation object.
+Parameters are passed via one configuration object.
 It has following fields:

  1. `selector` | String | optional